rburmorrison/go-argue/README.md

 ```

 ### Sub-Commands
-When you have more than one argument, you might want to use a Lawyer to help you get them straight.
+When you have more https://github.com/rburmorrison/go-arguethan one argument, you might want to use a Lawyer to help you get them straight.
 Here is full-featured example of how to use a Lawyer:

 ```go
 package main